-The Foundation has irrevocable rights as the beneficiary to one remaining trust and reports the fair value of its interest in irrevocable trust on the consolidated statements of financial position.
+The Foundation has irrevocable rights as the beneficiary to a trust and reports the fair value of its interest in irrevocable trust on the consolidated statements of financial position.
 The change in value in interest in the irrevocable trust is the gains or losses of the investments held in the trust reported on the consolidated statement of activities.

-Notes to Consolidated Financial Statements For the Years Ended August 31, 2023 and 2022
+Notes to Consolidated Financial Statements For the Years Ended August 31, 2024 and 2023